tomtomau/aurelia-google-maps/README.md

 <google-map map-overlay-complete.delegate="callback($event)"></google-map>
 ```

 The event object is the same as given [here](https://developers.google.com/maps/documentation/javascript/reference#OverlayCompleteEvent) with the addition of the `encoded` variable.
-This is the encoded polyline (you can play around with it [here](https://developers.google.com/maps/documentation/utilities/polylineutility))
+This is the encoded polyline (you can play around with it [here](https://developers.google.com/maps/documentation/utilities/polylineutility)).

+In addition to the `map-overlay-complete` event, an event is also propagated through Aurelia's Event Aggregator:

+* `googlemap:draw:overlaycomplete` - Emitted when an overlay drawing has been completed

 ## Supported Properties